o19s/ubi/docs/schema/event.md

 ## query\_id

-The unique identifier of a query, typically a UUID.
+The unique identifier of a query, typically a UUID, but can be any string.

 `query_id`